danylohetmantsev/terraform-kubernetes-tiller/README.md

 * **tiller_history_max**: (optional) The maximum number of revisions saved per release.
 Use 0 for no limit. (default: 0)

 * **tiller_replicas**: Amount of tiller instances to run on the cluster. (default: 1)
+* **tiller_service_account**: Define it if you want to use an already existing ServiceAccount.
+If you leave it undefined the module will create a ServieAccount for Tiller.

 ## TO-DO